Blockchain And The Future of the Internet: A Comprehensive Review: Introduction

 \section{Introduction}

 The paradigm shift entailed by blockchain's premise of decentralization envisages an eventual migration from the end-to-end principle to trust-to-trust principle \cite{ali2017trust}.
-According to this new design principle, a user should ideally have complete control over trust decisions particularly pertaining to user's data that powers a network application such as an online social network.
+According to this new design principle, a user should ideally always have complete control over the trust decisions particularly pertaining to user's data that powers a network application such as an online social network.
 This decentralization aspect forms the basis of the blockchain-based networks.
 This further paves the path for an era of distributed trust and consensus.
 This implies that large networks, in a peer-to-peer configuration, will guarantee the integrity of transactions (simply put interactions) among their peers without the involvement of any centrally trusted mediating third party.
 The provision of verifiable trust guarantees further entails that such networks can be audited in a trusted and transparent manner.
-This ability to audit is useful to hold a peer of a networked system accountable lest a dispute or malfunctioning of some other sort arises.
-Moreover, any application that requires interaction among various stakeholders for its operations in a mutually non-trusting environment (where the stakeholders do not have to or do not want to trust one another) can benefit from blockchain as it creates transparency and trust in interactions among the stakeholders without involving any third party.
+This audit ability is useful to enforce the networked systems accountability over malfunctioning or an activity of foul play.
+Moreover, any application that requires interactions among various stakeholders for its operations in a mutually non-trusting environment (where the stakeholders do not have to or do not want to trust one another) can benefit from blockchain as it creates transparency and trust in interactions among the stakeholders without involving any third party.
 That is the reason why industries such as transport, energy sector, insurance, finance, and logistics have started to show their interest in blockchain technology to automate their solutions \cite{hamida2017blockchain, swan2015blockchain, mori2016financial, WEFReali3:online}.